k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 - [ ] Create `questions.json` in `customer_bank/Java/resources/`

   > * Use *UserCode loadResource* method for consuming it.
-  > * As an alternative, you can have it is a const actor at a Broadway flow.
+  > * As an alternative, you can have it is a const actor in a Broadway flow.
 - [ ] Add question-SQL pairs for each domain.
 For example:

 	```json